-The computer that you want to start must to have an Ethernet port (NIC) that supports WOL.
+The computer you want to start must have an Ethernet port (NIC) that supports WOL.
 If your computer has an onboard NIC, you can probably enable the WOL function in the Power Management section of the BIOS utility.
 On many systems, the WOL function is enabled by default.
 If you do not find anything in the BIOS related to WOL, chances are the onboard NIC does not support WOL.
 To use WOL you will need to get a new NIC that supports it.

 Next, you need to tell Windows that it is okay to start the computer using WOL.
-This is done from the windows Device Manager (Control Panel > System and Security > Device Manager).
+This is done from the Windows Device Manager (Control Panel > System and Security > Device Manager).

 Find your network interface card and right click and select "properties".